n8n-io/n8n-docs/docs/getting-started/key-components.md

 # Key Components

-Before you start automating workflows with n8n, it's important to understand some key components and concepts.
+Before you start automating workflows with n8n, it's important to understand its key components.

 ## Editor UI